A LITTLE ABOUT ME

 As a child, Eric’s contributions to advertising were disappointing at best.
 So after graduating from Williams College, he took his incredibly pertinent Political Economy degree to the Creative Circus.
 Two years and one portfolio later, Eric became Goodness Manufacturing’s fifth – and lankiest – hire.

-Eric has subsequently created integrated branding campaigns for Tile, Nest, Lay's, Lego Star Wars, El Pollo Loco and the National Congress of American Indians, among others.
+Eric has subsequently created integrated branding campaigns for Tile, Hulu, Nest, Lay's, Lego Star Wars, El Pollo Loco and the National Congress of American Indians, among others.
 Along the way, he became a Creative Director at Trailer Park.
 After a delightful stint freelancing, Eric hopped back on the full-time train with the good folks at Deutsch LA.